-Right up front, Facebook video content will be a better investment than any other content type.
+The upshot: Facebook video content will be a better investment than any other content type.

 Video for (almost) everything

-So when you’re converting written content to video, focus on creating a condensed version of that content that’s easier to consume and takes much less time to watch than it would to read the whole written piece.
+So, when you’re converting written content to video, focus on creating a condensed version of that content that’s easier to consume and takes much less time to watch than it would to read the whole written piece.

-With video, you can produce a demand generation system that appeals to a broader audience and gets preference from the Facebook algorithm.
+With video, you can produce a demand-generation system that appeals to a broader audience and gets preference from the Facebook algorithm.

 Here’s how that looks for each stage of the funnel.